The Buffalo Club: Self-titled album

-The Buffalo Club's self-titled debut album was released on March 25, 1997.
+The band's debut album, The Buffalo Club, was released on March 25, 1997.
 Beckett produced the album and played keyboards on it, with other contributing musicians including Eddie Bayers and Michael Rhodes.
 Dittrich co-wrote the track "The Funny Thing Is", and Hemby co-wrote "Wish for You".
 An uncredited review of the album in Billboard compared the band's sound favorably to that of the Eagles while also praising the songwriting.
 Gordon Ely of the Richmond Times-Dispatch also reviewed the album with favor, drawing comparisons to the Eagles, Restless Heart, and Crosby, Stills & Nash.
 His review was favorable toward the album's songwriting and the trio's vocal harmony.
 Robert Loy of Country Standard Time gave a more mixed review, stating that "the harmonies are above average, and Ron Hemby's vocals deserve better material than anything here".
 In mid-1997, the band supported the album by touring alongside Sherrié Austin as opening acts for Tracy Lawrence.
 They also performed several shows at Toolies, a former nightclub in Phoenix, Arizona.

 Following "If She Don't Love You" was "Nothin' Less Than Love", which was co-written by Rusty Young of Poco and originally recorded by Bryan White on his 1994 self-titled debut album.
 The Buffalo Club's rendition peaked at number 26 on Hot Country Songs by the middle of the year.
 Dittrich left the band in August 1997, stating in a letter of resignation, "I am no longer able to continue to do the things deemed necessary to break a new artist in this format".
 At the time of his resignation, Hemby and Kelley announced their intent to continue as a duo.
 The Buffalo Club then released their third and final single "Heart Hold On".
 Co-written by Blackhawk lead singer Henry Paul, this song peaked at number 53 on the country music charts.
 The song's corresponding music video was the directorial debut of Trey Fanjoy, who went on to direct a number of country music videos in the late 1990s and into the 21st century.